RasaHQ/rasa/docs/nlu/components.rst

         pipeline:
         - name: "RegexFeaturizer"
-          # Text will be processed with case sensitive as default
+          # text will be processed with case sensitive as default
           "case_sensitive": True
+          # use lookup tables to generate features
+          "use_lookup_tables": True
+          # use regex features to generate features
+          "use_regex_features": True

 .. _CountVectorsFeaturizer: